astropy/astropy/docs/table/index.rst

 * Specify a description, units and output formatting for columns.
 * Interactively scroll through long tables similar to using ``more``.
 * Create a new table by selecting rows or columns from a table.
-* Create a new table by joining two tables on specified key columns.
+* Perform :ref:`table_operations` like database joins and concatenation.
-* Full support for multidimensional columns.
+* Manipulate multidimensional columns.
 * Methods for :ref:`read_write_tables` to files

 Currently `astropy.table` is used when reading an ASCII table using